 The first Road Investment Strategy (RIS) covered investment in Englandâ€™s motorways and major roads during the 2015 to 2020 road period.
 This was the initial step in a long-term programme to improve Englandâ€™s motorways and major roads.
 We're repeating this process and work is now under way to develop the second Road Investment Strategy, known as RIS 2, covering the second road period from 2020 to 2025.

 As part of the planning for RIS 2, the government has commissioned us to examine the issues on the A595 around Whitehaven, including consideration of potential improvements.

 As part of this work, we've been consulting with local communities, asking them what the current issues are with the route and what they feel would improve it.

 Thank you to those who were involved in the public consultation between 7 November and 19 December 2018 where you told us where you felt the A595 could improve.
-The consultation is now closed and we'll analyse all the responses, compiling them into a report which summarises your responses.
+We have analysed the responses and compiled them into a report which summarises your responses.
 Read the consultation summary and the full report.